kgaero/Team_DN9_FinalProject/Individual_Analyses/Risk_Strategy_Analyst/README.md

 ## Extend Phase – Strategic Recommendations

-Here is where strategy translates into action.
-Instead of short one-liners, let’s spell out **multi-pronged interventions**.
+Here is where strategy translates into action with **multi-pronged interventions**.

 1. **Category Diversification:**
    The data suggests that profitability is driven almost entirely by volume in top categories.
 Therefore, a deliberate effort to **shift some demand into tail categories**—Sports, Home & Lifestyle, Health & Beauty—can act as a buffer.
 This can be executed via **bundled promotions** (e.g., Electronics + Sports kits, Food + Home dining bundles).
 By using anchor categories as traffic drivers, the business can **increase exposure to weaker segments**, building resilience without sacrificing profit.